-Developed with teachers in mind, DEL’s new DanceMaker app features activities and resources useful for everyone teaching, learning or otherwise enjoying the art of dance.
+Developed with teachers in mind, the DEL DanceMaker app features activities and resources useful for everyone teaching, learning or otherwise enjoying the art of dance.

 The app is freely available on iOS with an Android version coming soon.
 To get it, search “Dancemaker” (one word) or use the link below.